song-kun/CollaBot/README.md

     "api_base": ""
 }
 ```

-## Running Demo without API and ROS

-Demo code is at `collabot/scripts/playground_basic.ipynb`.
-Instructions can be found in the notebook.

-## Running Demo with API

-Demo code is at `collabot/scripts/playground_API.ipynb`.
-We provide an example of using QWEN for example.
-It will be very easy to modify this example for GPT 4.
-Also, you can modify it to make it suitable for Gemini or other VLMs.

-## Running Demo in Simulation
+### Downloading Supporting Packages
-To run our code in simulation, you should have ROS installed on your computer.
+To run our code in simulation and for visulization, you should have ROS installed on your computer.
 We encourage you using ROS Noetic.
-You should download some necessary pkgs for using in [Google Drive](https://drive.google.com/file/d/1QGUl2RNBHzNG-zwv0OoCgkbU0xHuIz6e/view?usp=drive_link).
+You need to download some necessary pkgs for using in [Google Drive](https://drive.google.com/file/d/1bK9hPQ6i3jFVAErbMZeUla7R5nztpMGx/view?usp=sharing).
 Then, put them under `src`.

 Your file structure should look like this.
 ```shell